aduboisforge/Bright-Star-Catalog-JSON/README.md

 - Epoch (which is always 2000)
 - Right Ascension PM
 - Declination PM
-- Title HD # ('name' used to refer to stars, some of these were changed because they were invalid values)
+- Title HD # ('name' used to refer to stars, some of these were changed because they were invalid values, so don't trust these values to be completely accurate)

 ### Info Not Included